-Data on student achievement and success (Chapter 8 Data First Forms and the E forms) are to be completed, analyzed, and included with each self-study.
+Data on student achievement (E forms) are to be completed and data from the NECHE Data Dashboards on student success need to be analyzed and included with each self-study.
 It is expected that analysis of data will be integrated in the narrative.
-Data First forms and E forms can be found on the Commission website www.neche.org.
+E-Series forms and NECHE Finance Forms can be found on the Commission website www.neche.org.
+The NECHE Data Dashboards can be accessed through the Institutional Portal.

 Within the standard on Educational Effectiveness, assessment is a core component.
-Specific to assessment of student learning, institutions demonstrate that they meet the Commission's criteria for institutional effectiveness through a process that articulates expected student outcomes, gathers and interprets evidence regarding what and how students are learning, and uses these interpretations to enhance teaching and learning and to inform institutional decision-making in order continually to improve students' learning experiences and their outcomes.
+Specific to assessment of student learning, institutions demonstrate that they meet the Commission's criteria for institutional effectiveness through a process that articulates expected student outcomes, gathers and interprets evidence regarding what and how students are learning, and uses these interpretations to enhance teaching and learning and to inform institutional decision-making in order to continually improve students' learning experiences and their outcomes.
 The following numbered paragraphs provide more explication of the standard: